Research and Practice Platform (2023)

-The application process is via a simple, short online form that can be found here.
+The application is to be submitted via an online form that can be found below.
 Applications can be submitted in English or Arabic.

 While all applicants will receive an acknowledgement that their application has been received, only successful applicants will be contacted.

 Please make sure you have carefully read the eligibility criteria and FAQs in the link [here] prior to submitting your application.